kumaraman21/IntelliJBehave/README.md

 ```
 ./gradlew runIde
 ```
-You can do this from whitin IntelliJ if you enable gradle on the project.
+You can do this from within IntelliJ if you enable gradle on the project.